tylermaginnis/TextureCompressionAlgorithmAnalytics/README.md

 # Texture Compression Algorithm Analytics

 ## Overview
 This project, `TextureCompressionAlgorithmAnalytics`, is designed to analyze and compare various texture compression algorithms.
-It includes a shader compiler and utilizes several image formats and compression techniques.

 ## Project Structure
 - **ShaderCompiler**: Contains the shader compiler code and related files.